tychonievich/graphics/md/mp/terrain.md

 The monkey example used view coordinates, but could use world coordinates instead;
 the way I described the terrain sounds like world coordinates, but could be transformed into view coordinates instead.
-Which one you pick is up to you, but you must be consistent: if the vector to the eye is in view coordinates, the normal vector and and vector to the light must also be in
+Which one you pick is up to you, but you must be consistent: if the vector to the eye is in view coordinates, the normal vector and any vector to the light must also be in

 </details>